AbhisekhSatapathy/CodSoft/README.md

 # CodSoft Java Development Internship

-Welcome to the README file for CodSoft's Java Development Internship.
-This document outlines the tasks completed during the internship.
+Welcome to my repository for the Java programming tasks completed during my internship at Codsoft.
+Each task represents a distinct programming challenge aimed at enhancing Java programming skills and problem-solving abilities.

 ## Task 1: Number Game